jffsun/chall-twelve-tech-blog/README.md

 ## Logout

 The user may log out with the 'Log Out' button.
 Afterwards, they are logged out, they are back the homepage and are unable to click into posts or navigate to the dashboard.

 ![Logout](./public/images/logout.gif)

 ## Heroku Update Comment Session Delay Bug

 The deployed Heroku application experiences delay in recognizing the user's session.
-The appplication uses the user's session to recognize which comments belong to the user and renders an update and delete button to their comments.
+The application uses the user's session to recognize which comments belong to the user and renders an update and delete button to their comments.
 Unfortunately, since the session takes time to save user info to the session, these buttons don't instantly appear on the Heroku app after signing in.
 Below is a video demonstrating this functionality on the local server.
 I log in, view a post, view the update and delete buttons with my comments, and then update and delete these comments.

-When demo'ing the Heroku, please wait about 5-10 minutes for these update and delete buttons to render on comments.
+When demo'ing the Heroku, please wait about 5-10 minutes for these update and delete buttons to render on your comments.

 [Update and Delete Heroku Session Bug](https://drive.google.com/file/d/18I8r75B9hF2ORcCUw8NplNJkrNVAKoKk/view)